Are you seeing ‘The link you followed has expired’ in WordPress?

-This error does not give many clues about what’s wrong, which is why beginners find it difficult to resolve.
+‘The link you followed has expired’ error usually appears when you’re trying to upload a large theme or plugin file to your WordPress site.
+This error doesn’t give many clues about what’s wrong, which is why WordPress beginners often find it difficult to resolve.

 What Causes ‘The Link You Have Followed Has Expired’ Error?

-You can see the file size upload limit by visiting the Media » Add New page.
+You can see the file size upload limit by visiting the Media » Add New page from your WordPress dashboard.

-If these settings are too low, or you are trying to upload a larger file, then you will see errors like the memory exhausted error or the maximum execution time exceeded error.
+That being said, if these settings are too low, or you are trying to upload a larger file, then you may see errors like the memory exhausted error or the maximum execution time exceeded error.

-However, if you are trying to upload a WordPress theme or plugin, then you will see ‘The link you followed has expired’.
+And if you are trying to upload a WordPress theme or plugin, then the error you will see is ‘The link you followed has expired’.

 Fixing ‘The Link You Have Followed Has Expired’ Error